Cloud Service Provider - AWS Supportlink

 Apple Search Adslink

 Our Apple Search Ads connector now supports multithreading.
-We can now use multiple parallel API requests to fetch ticket data from your Apple Search Ads account to your destination, leading to faster sync speeds.
+We can now use multiple parallel API requests to fetch data from your Apple Search Ads account to your destination, which makes your syncs faster.
 The connector’s sync speed depends on your Apple Search Ads API quota and account metadata.

 We have upgraded our Apple Search Ads connector from version 3 to 4 of the Apple Search Ads API.
 For more information, see Apple Search Ads API documentation.